smartgeber Logo

 Antwort der Redaktion

-Using Debian for server installations comes with several advantages.
-Its package management system, APT, makes it easy to install and update software.
-Additionally, Debian's commitment to free software ensures that you have access to a wide range of open-source applications.
-The security updates are timely, and the system's overall security is robust, making it a safe choice for server environments.
+Debian offers several advantages for server installations.
+Its package management system, APT, simplifies software installation and management.
+Additionally, Debian's adherence to free software principles ensures that you have access to a wide range of open-source tools.
+These features make Debian a flexible and powerful choice for server environments.

 Last updated 3 mins ago